YashKumarVerma/cheatinspector-client/README.md

   - Allows user to join an existing team
   - Allows user to register their device
   - Thanks to unique device signatures, can identity old devices and avoid duplicate logins.
+  - Walks through the project to calculate entropy and snapshot scores and feeds them to api servers.

 - **Fancy Tech**
   - Written implementing go-routines for concurrency ⚡ and speed, utilizes minimal system resources, non blocking.